-Lab long read: Why battery research is vital for Norway’s sustainable energy transition
+Why battery research is vital for Norway’s sustainable energy transition

 The EMPOWER project will research batteries in mobility

-EMPOWER Project on batteries in mobility receives funding from UiO:Energy.
+EMPOWER Project on batteries in mobility receives funding from UiO:Energy

 There is a buzz about batteries.
 Here at the University of Oslo, the project EMPOWER Sustainable Batteries in Mobility - (Em)powering a Net-zero, has been granted funding from UiO:Energy, and is due to start in the autumn of 2022.
 In policy circles, both the European Commission and the Norwegian government have announced ambitions for a transition to a battery economy, not only through battery manufacturing but for the recovery of end-of-life batteries.
 In academia, exciting developments for more sustainable battery design are well underway.
 For instance, researchers from Imperial College London recently published a paper in Energy and Environmental Science on the promise of sodium-ion batteries to replace lithium-ion batteries for future energy storage systems.
-Where the social and ecological impacts of mining lithium, a scarce resource commonly named as “white gold”, are unsustainable, the abundance of sodium-based resources are thought to be a viable option.
-While the transition to a battery economy has far reaching global implications, research from and in Norway has a particularly important role to play.
+Where the social and ecological impacts of mining lithium, a scarce resource commonly named as “white gold”, are unsustainable, the abundance of sodium-based resources is thought to be a viable option.
+While the transition to a battery economy has far-reaching global implications, research from and in Norway has a particularly important role to play.

 “Norway is a really good case study because they already have a lot of electric cars and lots of batteries that will need replacing, sooner than in other countries.
 They are looking now for new industry areas to move away from oil, so battery production is where they see they could move into.
 There are lots of initiatives in Norway to actually start producing batteries.”

 Dr. Marianne Zeyringer, Associate Professor in renewable energy systems at the Department of Energy Systems, UiO, is explaining the motivation for EMPOWER at the Department of Informatics offices.
-In many ways, the project is unusual: it combines systems modelling, a discipline Zeyringer describes as largely technically and economically focussed, with qualitative mapping of the social and environmental impacts of battery production, storage, consumption and reuse.
+In many ways, the project is unusual: it combines systems modelling, a discipline Zeyringer describes as largely technically and economically focused, with qualitative mapping of the social and environmental impacts of battery production, storage, consumption and reuse.
 The project calls in an eclectic range of advisory board members, from Bilkollektivet, a non-profit car sharing ring in Oslo, to the Norwegian Electric Vehicle Association.
-In addition to being a cooperation between the Department of Technology Systems, the Department of Informatics, the Department of Psychology, the Department of Private Law, the Department of Mathematics and Department of Education, the project also happens to be overwhelmingly led by women in research.
+In addition to being a cooperation between the Department of Technology Systems, the Department of Informatics, the Department of Psychology, the Department of Private Law, the Department of Mathematics and the Department of Education, the project also happens to be overwhelmingly led by women in research.
 Further, education, public outreach and a focus on early career researchers are baked into the project, with workshops due to be held at UiO’s Klimahuset.
 Having worked at University College London, Zeyringer is also enthusiastic about working with both colleagues in Norway and in the United Kingdom for the project.

 Cross-disciplinarity for modelling social transitions